-If you decide to decorate your home with these festive touches, try to keep them out of reach of your pet.
+If you decide to decorate your home with these festive touches, just keep an eye on your pet when they are near them.
 A few inquisitive nibbles could cause more than a few tummy troubles for your pet.

 All That Glitters

-If you have a cat that is drawn to things that sparkle, you may want to avoid decorating your home with these festive touches.
+If you have a cat that is drawn to things that sparkle, you may want to avoid decorating your home with them.
 Cats love shiny objects, and they will sometimes eat ribbons, ornaments or tinsel at this time of year.
 If ingested, these decorations can wrap around the base of their tongue, or become caught in their intestines, causing a blockage.